Jhon-crypt/capcha/README.md

    - Make sure Chrome is installed and accessible
    - Check if any antivirus software is blocking the script
    - Try running without headless mode

+4. **Context Manager Error**
+   - If you see an error like `'_GeneratorContextManager' object has no attribute 'execute_script'`
+   - This is related to how SeleniumBase initializes the browser
+   - Make sure you're using the latest version of the script which handles browser initialization correctly
+   - You can update with `pip install -U seleniumbase` to get the latest SeleniumBase version
+   - If you still encounter this error, you might need to update the `init_browser` function to use `Driver` instead of `SB` class

+5. **Driver Issue with seleniumbase>=4.19.2**
+   - If using the latest version of seleniumbase causes driver issues
+   - Try using: `pip install seleniumbase==4.18.1` to install a more stable version
+   - You may need to adjust the `init_browser` function accordingly

 ## Notes